qaswarh/ACI-automation-with-Ansible/README.md

 This repository is solely created for a demo on ACI automation with Ansible

-A request came to show multiple sunets creation on APIC with Ansible
+A request came to show multiple subnets creation on APIC with Ansible

 Logistics for this demo
 -----------------------